mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 (import [bs4 [BeautifulSoup]])
 ~~~~~~~~

-## Replacing the Python slice (cut) notation with the Hy Functional Form
+## Replacing the Python slice (cut) Notation with the Hy Functional Form

 In Python we use a special notation for extracting sub-sequences from lists or strings: